adlnet/xAPI-Spec/xAPI.md

 ####### Details

-If it were possible to use the same id for two different activities, the validity of Statements about these Activities could be questioned.
+If it were possible to use the same id for two different Activities, the validity of Statements about these Activities could be questioned.
 This means an LRS may never treat (references to) the same Activity id as belonging to two different Activities, even if it thinks this was intended.
 Namely, when a conflict with another system occurs, it’s not possible to determine the intentions.